Class Procedures

 BACK TO TOP

 Any student who is not physically in the classroom when the late bell rings is tardy.
-Students should be seated when the bell rings.
-The school and county policy will be followed.
+Students should be seated before the bell rings.
+Tardies start over every quarter.
+Absences accumulate throughout the semester.

 TESTS